Overview

 With the advent of ongoing large spectroscopic surveys, analyzing vast numbers of astronomical spectra and accurately measuring their distances has become increasingly important.
 As we advance toward precision cosmology, obtaining precise redshift measurements of galaxies and quasars is crucial for all major cosmological surveys.
 Recent surveys, such as DESI, are collecting unprecedented volumes of astronomical spectra to perform next-generation cosmological analyses, making accurate redshift determination one of the key challenges we face.

 Given the extensive volume of data, manually inspecting millions of spectra to determine the best redshifts is impractical.
-Instead, we must rely on dimensional reduction techniques to model the spectra of these objects.
+Instead, we must rely on dimensionality reduction techniques to model the spectra of these objects.
 One widely used method is Principal Component Analysis (PCA), which reduces a large set of spectral features into their principal components (orthogonal eigenvectors) and reconstructs spectra using a linear combination of these components.
 While PCA is computationally efficient and fast, it has notable limitations—it does not consider the physical characteristics of astronomical objects, often leading to unphysical modeling or overfitting of the input spectra.

 In my recent work Anand et al. 2024, I developed a computationally efficient galaxy archetype-based redshift estimation and spectral classification method (see figure above) for the Dark Energy Survey Instrument (DESI) survey.
 Our proposed approach improves upon this existing method by refitting the spectra with carefully generated physical galaxy archetypes combined with additional terms designed to absorb data reduction defects and provide more physical models to the DESI spectra.
 We test our method on an extensive dataset derived from the survey validation (SV) and Year 1 (Y1) data of DESI.
 Our findings indicate that the new method delivers better redshift success rates for them while reducing catastrophic redshift failure by 10−30%.
 At the same time, results from millions of targets from the main survey show that our model has relatively higher redshift success and purity rates (0.5−0.8% higher) for galaxy targets while having similar success for QSOs.

 Although this method is slower than the classic PCA, it effectively addresses the issues of unphysical modeling and overfitting.
-It is also generic and can easily be extended to other upcoming surveys such as WEAVE, WAVES and PFS on large optical telescopes.
+It is also generic and can easily be extended to other upcoming surveys such as WEAVE, WAVES, and PFS on large optical telescopes.
 The github repository details the algorithm and code.

 Past research interests and projects